-During the tender process it is easy to overlook claims history until policies are in the process of being placed.
-However, this piece of the puzzle is often fundamental to the information brokers provide as part of their marketing exercise and if the history is "difficult" - either through large claims or any systematic risk concern of insurer misperception then the tender process must face this issue head-on and should form part of the tender discussion with potential brokers.
+As part of the tender process it is easy to overlook claims history until policies are in the process of being placed.
+However, this piece of the puzzle is often fundamental to the information brokers provide as part of their marketing exercise and if the history is "difficult" - either through large claims or any systematic risk concern of insurer misperception then the tender process must face this issue head-on and this plan should form part of tender discussion with potential brokers.

-A common misconception is that notifying insurers of claims always impacts premium.
-In fact, a positive claims history and evidence of learnings/mitigations that have been implemented post claims can improve underwriter understanding of the risk, avoid worst-case assumptions and lead to premium improvements instead of policy exclusions.
-Leaving the provision of claims history to the 11th hour can lead to unexpected fluctuations in quotes sourced by the brokers and last-minute exclusions being applied, which are then much more difficult to negotiate.
+A common misconception is that notifying insurers of claims always impacts premium and focus should be minimised.
+In fact, a positive claims history and evidence of learnings/ mitigations that have been implemented post claims can improve Underwriter understanding of the risk, avoid worstcase assumptions and lead to premium improvements instead of policy exclusions.
+Leaving the provision of claims history to the eleventh hour can lead to unexpected fluctuations in quotes sourced by the brokers and last-minute exclusions being applied, which are then much more difficult to negotiate.